Fibre bundle framework for unitary quantum fault tolerance: Quantum information preliminaries: quantum fault tolerance

 \subsection{Fault-tolerant operations}

 Fault-tolerant gadgets let us perform various kinds of actions on a quantum state encoded in a QECC.
-Naturally, fault-tolerant gadgets must be matched to the QECC (the green line in Figure~\ref{fig:FTaspects}).
-In the absence of error, a fault-tolerant gate $U$ should map a valid encoded state into another encoded state, namely

-for the QECC $C$ chosen for our fault-tolerant protocol.
-However, this is not enough: we also need to match the fault-tolerant operations to the error model (the red line in Figure~\ref{fig:FTaspects}) to make sure the error-correcting properties of the reference code and of intermediate codes are not spoiled by the gadgets, even in the presence of imperfection in their implementation.
-We have already foreshadowed some of the issues in our discussion of gate errors.

-First, let us quickly review what quantum fault tolerance is.
+First, we quickly review what is involved in a fault-tolerant quantum computation.
 A fault-tolerant protocol consists of a set of \emph{gadgets} which perform encoded versions of the various components of a quantum circuit.
 At a minimum, a fault-tolerant protocol needs gadgets for state preparation, measurement, and a universal set of gates.
 The protocol also needs a gadget for fault-tolerant error correction, inserted into the fault-tolerant circuit periodically, as in Figure \ref{fig:exRec}, to prevent errors from building up during the computation.
 All gadgets are performed on states encoded in the QECC used in the protocol.
 Thus, a fault-tolerant circuit might begin with state preparation gadgets to create a number of encoded $\ket{0}$ states, continue with a sequence of gate gadgets implementing a quantum algorithm, interleaved by fault-tolerant error correction procedures, and end with measurement gadgets which output the logical value of one or more encoded qubits.
-Each gadget is composed of a number of physical gates, and each physical gate $V$ can potentially be followed by an error drawn from $\Errors_V$.
-Figure~\ref{fig:exRec} gives an example of part of a fault-tolerant circuit.
-In particular, the logical CNOT and $H$ gate gadgets are each made up of a tensor product of $n$ physical gates (i.e. are transversal), where $n$ is the parameter $n$ for the QECC used.
-Since only a tensor product is involved, the logical CNOT and $H$ gates can (for many codes) actually be accomplished in depth 1, and can therefore be considered as made up of a single physical gate $U$.
-Better examples of logical gates being composed of multiple physical gates include magic state constructions, error correction gadgets, and moving defects around in a toric code as described in Section \ref{sec:topologicalFT}.